andrecoimbra/ecg-classification-entropy/README.md

+# The use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records

 This repository provides the code implemented in the use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records